2pacalypse/METU_CENG/README.md

 # CENG
+METU CENG (2014-2018)
-solutions to some CS homeworks
+solutions to some CS homeworks...